wesleywardlaw/smitesort/README.md

 The client is coded in React and uses Apollo Client to communicate with the graphql server, which uses Apollo Server.

 Users can login and like gods to create a list of gods they like best.

+A working version is hosted at this [link](https://romantic-clarke-d330b6.netlify.com/).